desimetallica/week1-hardening-lab/ansible/README.md

    - `-i hosts` specifies the inventory file.
    - `host_hardening.yml` is the playbook file.
    - `-v` enables verbose output.
    - `--ask-vault-pass` prompts for the vault password if encrypted variables are used.
-   - `--ask-become-pass` prompts for the sudo password if privilege escalation is required.
+   - `--ask-become-pass` prompts for the sudo password if privilege escalation is required (vault var: ec2_user_password).

+4. **Verify the hardening:**
+   - After running the main playbook, you can verify the configuration and security settings:
+     ```sh
+     ansible-playbook -i hosts verify_host_hardening.yml
+     ```
+   - This playbook checks:
+     - User and password setup (ec2-user, root, sysadmin)
+     - Firewall status and rules (firewalld or UFW)
+     - SSH configuration (root login and password authentication)
+     - Fail2Ban installation and configuration
+     - Existence of backup `.tar.gz` files in `/root/`
+     - Sudoers configuration for ec2-user (Amazon Linux)
+   - The results will be displayed at the end of the playbook run for review.

-4. **Customize as needed:**
+5. **Customize as needed:**
-   - You can modify `host_hardening.yml` to suit your environment or add roles and tasks as needed.
+   - You can modify `host_hardening.yml` or `verify_host_hardening.yml` to suit your environment or add roles and tasks as needed.

 ## Additional Notes
 - Ensure Ansible is installed on your control machine.